Skip to main content

 What is a good debt-to-income ratio?

-Lenders usually prefer conventional loan borrowers (those getting a loan not backed by the government) to have a debt-to-income ratio of 36% or below — meaning roughly a third of your gross monthly income goes toward fixed debt payments and the rest is yours to spend on remaining wants and needs.
-Depending on the state of your financial health in other aspects, like your credit score, you may qualify for a loan with a DTI up to a maximum of 50%.
-Loans backed by the government, like FHA loans, typically accept borrowers with DTI ratios up to 43% and may go up to 57% in certain cases.
+Depending on the state of your financial health in other aspects, such as your credit score, you may qualify for a loan with a DTI up to a maximum of 50%.
+Loans backed by the government, like FHA loans, typically accept borrowers with DTI ratios up to 43% and may allow higher ratios closer to 57% in certain cases.

 Tips to lower your DTI